MattCodes03/A-zonotopic-representation-of-imprecise-regression-and-its-effects-on-computational-cost/README.md

-# A zonotopic representation of-imprecise regression and its effects on computational cost
+# A zonotopic representation of imprecise regression and its effects on computational cost
 *Matthew McCann and Marco De Angelis*
 *University of Strathclyde*